Jenny Hunt

 David currently works within the NHS where he has had a variety of roles over the last 28 years.
 He currently works within the in-patient unit in Llandough Hospital.
 David also works on the only BABCP level 2 accredited post graduate CBT course in Wales, having been involved in its developed over ten years ago.
 He is also involved in the Clinical Psychology doctorate training.
 Both of these programmes are run from Cardiff University.

 David's clinic's are Wednesday 1700-1900 (offering face to face therapy & video conference calls).
+David is currently NOT accepting new clients.

 Dr. Neil Kitchiner, RMN, BA (Hons) Behav Psych, Cert ENB 650, MSc, PhD